guzmonne/cdk/docs/Cognito.md

   - `phone_number` (if `phone_number_verified` is `true`)
   - Any other attribute marked as `required` when creating the User Pool.
 2. Eiter `email_verified` or `phone_number_verified` must be `true` for **all** users.
 Else, the bulk import won't start.
-An email or SMS will be send to each user so they can update their passwords.
+An email or SMS will be sent to each user so they can update their passwords.
 3. The `header` row is **required**.
 4. The maximum file size is 100MB.
 5. The maximum number of users is 500.000.